-The Associate of Science degree is offered to students who satisfactorily complete one of the two-year courses of study outlined on pages 88-91 and 93-94.
-In addition, a candidate for an associate degree must
+The Associate of Science degree is offered to students who satisfactorily complete one of the two-year courses of study outlined on pages 87-89 and 153-154.
+In addition, candidates for an associate degree must

 - 1. complete at least 60 credit hours, including courses required for general education requirements (p.
-39) and his degree (excludes credits from EN 099 and MA 099) - 2. receive at least a "C-" in all core courses required in his major field, EN 121 or 123, EN 126, and MA 121 (or higher MA course) - 3. complete at least two semesters in residence at Pensacola Christian College, including the last semester - 4. complete requirements 2, 5, 6, 7, and 8 under Baccalaureate Degree
+39) and their degree (excludes credits from EN 099 and MA 099) - receive at least a "C-" in all core courses required in their major field, EN 121 or 123, EN 126, and MA 121 (or higher MA course) - 3. complete at least 30 credits from Pensacola Christian College, including the last semester - 4. complete requirements 2, 5, 6, 7, and 8 under Baccalaureate Degree